pawelduda/openvg/README.md

 1. The screen freezes and the process goes into D state.
 2. Random shapes appear on the screen, the process doesn't freeze but slows down by a lot.

-<a href="http://www29.speedyshare.com/jZ6Xd/download/IMG-20150117-171229.jpg">Example photo of crash.
-Notice how display artifacts are somehow bound to all "r" characters seen on that screenshot.</a>

 ## Build and run

 <i>Note that you will need at least 64 Mbytes of GPU RAM:</i>.
 You will also need the DejaVu fonts, and the jpeg and freetype libraries.